 Who’s doing this?

-Carolina Public Press is made up of a staff and a collection of contributing reporters and photographers who are some of the best and brightest journalists in the state.
+Carolina Public Press is made up of a staff and cohort of contributing reporters and photographers who are some of the best and brightest journalists in the state.
 Some have shot photos for The New York Times and The Wall Street Journal.
 Some have won reporting awards for their investigative, First Amendment and environmental reporting.
 Some have written for small and large newspapers, conventional and independents alike.
 All reporting staff and contributors are vetted professional journalists, and we strive, every day, to uphold the Society of Professional Journalist’s Code of Ethics.
 The editors are responsible for the development of the site’s content.
 The Board of Directors helps set our strategic vision and plan for our financial health; they do not control, oversee or manage the day-to-day news, program or administrative operations of Carolina Public Press.

 How are you funded?

 Carolina Public Press is available for free through the generosity and financial support of foundations, individuals, businesses and organizations.
 We are a nonprofit organization, so donations are tax-deductible to the extent allowed by law.
-We are independent and not a part of an “umbrella” organization and we do not accept public funding.
+We are independent and not a part of an “umbrella” organization or a national network.

 We are a not-for-profit media project by design.
 The focus of our work is on reporting and high-quality journalism, not on selling advertising or keeping those advertisers satisfied.
 To make this happen, we rely on the support of those who believe in our mission and the importance of a mission-driven journalism organization dedicated to in-depth, investigative and independent reporting.
 We do not accept any traditional advertising.
 We do offer a sponsorship program.

-We’ve received foundation support from a variety of local, statewide and national foundations, including The Community Foundation of Western North Carolina, the McCormick Foundation’s New Media Women Entrepreneur program, Ethics and Excellence in Journalism Foundation, the INNovation Fund (a project of the Institute for Nonprofit News, with funding from the Knight Foundation), the Sunlight Foundation, the Fund for Investigative Journalism, the Z. Smith Reynolds Foundation and the NC Local News Lab Fund.
+We’ve received foundation support from a variety of local, statewide and national foundations, including The Community Foundation of Western North Carolina, Ethics and Excellence in Journalism Foundation, the Facebook Journalism Project, the Fund for Investigative Journalism, the Knight Foundation and the Z. Smith Reynolds Foundation, among others.
 Individuals, businesses and organizations also have made donations to and have become sponsors and underwriters of Carolina Public Press.